 Video Size for Instagram

-Instagram is all about visual content, making it crucial to get your Instagram video sizes right.
+Instagram is all about visual content, making it essential to get your Instagram video sizes right.
 With various video formats available, you have multiple ways to engage your audience.

 Instagram Feed Video Size:

 Instagram’s feed supports both square and portrait videos.
-While square videos 1 aspect ratio (1:1) were once the standard, portrait videos (4:5) now allow you to maximize screen real estate on mobile devices.
+While square videos’ 1 aspect ratio (1:1) was once the standard, portrait videos (4:5) now allow you to maximize screen real estate on mobile devices.

 Instagram Reels Size: